cha0tic13/coin-flip/README.md

 ### Coin-Fliper whatever

 # | Flips a virtual coin and gives you the result.
-# | Looks pretty nice, but can only be ran on a Windows terminal.
+It looks pretty nice, but can only be ran on a Windows terminal.
-# | Made because i was bored and i wanted to do something.

 # | Requirements